GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

   item.title.toLowerCase().includes(searchTerm.toLowerCase());
 ~~~~~~~~

-One could argue which function is more readable.
+One could argue the first function is more readable.
 Personally I prefer the second one.
-The React ecosystem uses a lot of functional programming concepts.
-It happens often that you will use a function which returns a function (higher-order functions).
+The React ecosystem uses a lot of functional programming concepts, such as using a function which returns a function (higher-order functions).
 In JavaScript ES6, you can express these more concisely with arrow functions.

 Last but not least, you have to use the defined `isSearched()` function to filter your list.
-You pass it the `searchTerm` property from your local state, it returns the filter input function, and filters your list based on the filter condition.
-Afterward it maps over the filtered list to display an element for each list item.
+You pass it the `searchTerm` property from your local state, which returns the filter input function and filters your list based on the filter condition.
+Afterward, it maps over the filtered list to display an element for each list item.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~